WynnAIArena/WynnAIarena/README.md

 - Dealers that simulate real human behavior
 - Adaptive difficulty for players
 - Smart betting behavior and game balancing
+- AI bots live and evolve inside the ecosystem
+-AI NFT can be trading

 ### 🎲 Classic Casino Games
 Enjoy fully AI-enhanced versions of: